dynamiqs/dynamiqs/docs/documentation/basics/workflow.md

 ## I. Define the system

 After having imported the necessary packages, we can define our system, namely the initial state, the Hamiltonian, and the eventual loss operators.
-Common states and operators are already defined in dynamiqs, see the [API documentation](../../python_api/index.md) for more details.
+Common states and operators are already defined in dynamiqs, see the [Python API](../../python_api/index.md) for more details.
 Otherwise, you can define specific states and operators using any array-like object.

 Here, we will use [`dq.fock()`][dynamiqs.fock] to define the initial state $\ket{\psi_0}=\ket{0}$, [`dq.sigmaz()`][dynamiqs.sigmaz] and [`dq.sigmax()`][dynamiqs.sigmax] to define the Hamiltonian $H = \delta \sigma_z + \Omega \sigma_x$.